TiBillet/TiBillet-Cashless-V1-DEPRECATED/README.md

 - Les logs des serveurs web Nginx & python Gunicorn sont dans le répertoire www/ de DjangoFiles.
 - Un cron est sur le conteneur du Postgres. il fait un dump toute les heures dans le dossier Postgres/SaveDb
 - Pour restaurer une sauvegarde de DB : ``` cat dump_trucmuche.sql | docker exec -i cashlessoi_postgres psql -U postgres ```.
 Puis lancer un makemigration et migrate --fake avec Django.

+## Licence :

+	Copyright 2018 - 2019 Jonas TURBEAUX.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.